Overview of CPT codes for Medsien related products

 Medicare Annual Wellness Visit (AWV) CPT Codes

-The AWV is a Medicare specific annual health status check where patients have vitals and health status indicators assessed, to provide an opportunity for earlier support and intervention for chronic conditions or concerns.
+The Medicare Annual Wellness Visit (AWV) is a Medicare specific annual health status check where patients have vitals and health status indicators assessed, to provide an opportunity for earlier support and intervention for chronic conditions or concerns.
 An AWV is not the same type of exam as an annual physical – and they are each assessed and billed differently.
 An AWV is only for Medicare patients and a broad range of health care providers can do the visit – broader than can for the physical.

 An Annual Wellness Visit is different from the annual physical in several ways.
 Unlike an annual physical, the AWV does not require a physical exam, but rather is a preventive service that assesses aspects of a Medicare patient’s self-reported health status, family history and medical history to identify risk factors.
 This is done through a health risk assessment (HRA), which is a questionnaire that the patient can complete on their own.
 Yearly physicals include an examination by the primary care provider (doctors, nurse practitioners, or physicians assistants) of the patient’s body and current health.
 They also can be completed for any patient, regardless of age.
 In contrast, AWVs can be performed by a wider variety of medical professionals, extending to clinical nurse specialists and nurse practitioners.

 The order and coverage of AWV billing is very important for proper coding and reimbursement.
-Back on January 1, 2011, Medicare started covering AWVs.
+Medicare started covering AWVs back in January 2011.
 This benefit was included in the Affordable Care Act of 2010.
 Medicare has three billing codes used for these visits – G0402, for the Welcome to Medicare AWV, and G0438 and G0439.

 These are used at the following times: